Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 \subsection{Parallelogrammatic lattice: $p2$}

-Repeatedly consider the cell decomposition of $p2$ as illustrated in Fig. \ref{p2}.
-For arbitrary 0D blocks, different 0D block-states are characterized by different irreducible representations of the symmetry group as:
+Similar to the $p4m$ case, different 0D block-states are characterized by different irreducible representations of the symmetry group:

-Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_2$ represents the rotation eigenvalues.
-So 0D block-states at $\mu_j$ ($j=1,2,3,4$) can be labeled by $(n_j,\pm)$, here $n_j\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_j$ and $\pm$ represents the eigenvalue of 2-fold rotation operation.
+Here $\mathbb{Z}$ represents the $U^f(1)$ charge and $\mathbb{Z}_2$ represents the rotation eigenvalues.
+So 0D block-states at $\mu_j$ ($j=1,2,3,4$) can be labeled by $(n_j,\pm)$, here $n_j\in\mathbb{Z}$ represents the $U^f(1)$ charge carried by complex fermions on $\mu_j$ and $\pm$ represents the eigenvalue of 2-fold rotation operation.
 According to this notation, all obstruction-free 0D block-states form the following group:

-We should further consider possible trivializations: for systems with spinless fermions, consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D ``particle-hole'' bubble [cf. Eq. (\ref{1D bubble}), here yellow and red dots represent particle and hole, respectively] on each $\tau_1$, and they can be trivialized if we shrink them to a point.
+We should further consider possible trivializations: for systems with spinless fermions, consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D ``particle-hole'' bubble on each $\tau_1$.
 Near each 0D block labeled by $\mu_1$, there are two particles forming the following atomic insulator:

 with following rotation property:

 i.e., rotation eigenvalue $-1$ at each 0D block $\mu_1$ can be trivialized by atomic insulator $|\xi\rangle_{p2}^{\mu_1}$.
 Near $\mu_2$, there are two holes forming another atomic insulator: